HARRY WEBSTER, who died on February 6th 2007 aged 89

 Harry Webster, Chief Technical Director of Triumph for many years and the man who recognised the potential of the Michellotti mock up which became the Stag.
 Harry insisted that the American market needed a V8 and hence our Stag was born.
 Harry was born in May 1917.

-Had he survived Harry would have been 90 in May of this year.
 Harry was Triumph’s long term Technical Chief and was responsible for the Triumph Herald, Vitesse, Spitfire, GT6, 2000, 1300 a number of the TRs and the Stag.
 Harry started as an apprentice at Standard in 1932 and as a reminder he kept his framed pay tally on his wall in his den alongside the handpainted Christmas cards from Michellotti.
 Harry was in charge of all Triumph engineering by 1968 when he became Technical Director of British Leyland until 1974 when he moved to AP.
-Harry always declared that he was flabbergasted to see the cars he helped produce become venerable classics spawning at least14 separate enthusiasts clubs.
+Harry always declared that he was flabbergasted to see the cars he helped produce become venerable classics spawning at least 14 separate enthusiasts clubs.
 In retirement Harry stayed close to his fellow engineers with regular meetings at the golf course and the Standard Triumph Club.

 Some of you had the opportunity to meet Harry when he attended a co-ordinators meeting and later when I invited Harry and his fellow engineers to come on the SOC stand at the NEC in 1998 to celebrate 75 years of Standard Triumph.
 Celebrating the same anniversary Harry was one of the guests at the dinner the night before that hugely popular celebration when more than 1500 Standard Triumphs came together at the Heritage Centre.
 Harry was the obvious person to unveil the Standard Triumph Monument in Coventry in April 2000 and the plaque immortalises his role.
 He was proud to be an honorary member of most of the Standard Triumph clubs in GB and abroad and I know from his phone calls that he read our magazine avidly.
 He loved his cars and my abiding memory will be of him standing outside his house in Kenilworth waving to the Triumphs passing by on the Shakespeare Run from Coventry.
 Those of us who knew him saluted him with a pip and a wave as we drove past.